Massachusetts Boat Registration: Fees, Requirements & How to Register (2026)

 Common vessel types and registration requirements in Massachusetts: motorboats, sailboats, personal watercraft, pontoons, and kayaks

-In Massachusetts, all motorized vessels on massachusetts waters.
+In Massachusetts, registration is required for: All motorized vessels on Massachusetts waters.
 There are 2 categories of exempt vessels.

 Registration is required for: All motorized vessels on Massachusetts waters